Portraits Artist Peregrine Heathcote

 What is your technique in capturing the essence of your subject when sitting for a portrait?

-Notable pillars of society have had the honour to be immortalised by you as you slow down their hectic lives, time being a precious commodity for many.
+Notable pillars of society have had the honor to be immortalized by you as you slow down their hectic lives, time being a precious commodity for many.
 Later they will be proudly mounted within their guilt gold frames to hang on the walls for generations in Britain’s grandest stately homes.
 Which sitter has inspired you most?

 It would be difficult to say.
-The one sharpest in my memory would be Cilla .
-However , painting Prince Jeffrey of Brunei was certainly memorable as he was under house arrest at the time, ( sanctioned by his brother, the Sultan,for spending too much money)!
+The one sharpest in my memory would be Cilla.
+However, painting Prince Jeffrey of Brunei was certainly memorable as he was under house arrest at the time, ( sanctioned by his brother, the Sultan, for spending too much money)!
 But the captains of industry are always noteworthy.
-The really successful ones seem to have characters with their own gravitational pull, it effects people around them , draws them in and focuses their attention.
+The really successful ones seem to have characters with their own gravitational pull, it affects people around them, draws them in and focuses their attention.